 I just finished meeting with a client and she had a presentation with lots of great photos of children.
-In PowerPoint 2007/2010, there’s an easy way to make these photos look great on a slide.
+In PowerPoint 2007 and later, there’s an easy way to make these photos look great on a slide.

 Here’s an example.